Design history · Swiss poster + American identity

 1967

-Guggenheim Museum typographic system (1967). · 1967 Guggenheim International Exhibition catalogue cover with Matter's three-dimensional lettering title treatment · Museum editorial
+Guggenheim Museum typographic system (Herbert Matter, 1967). · 1967 Guggenheim International Exhibition catalogue cover with Matter's three-dimensional lettering title treatment.
+From optimo.ch (Swiss type foundry article on Matter and Giacometti). · AU statutory

 Design with Matter book cover, 2015